how far apart are the bowling pins placed

 The Game of Bowling

-bowling is a game played with a bowling ball and a set of bowling pins.
+Bowling is a game played with a bowling ball and a set of bowling pins.
 The objective of the game is to knock down as many pins as possible in one or more turns.
 A bowler stands at the end of a bowling lane and rolls the ball towards a set of ten pins placed at the other end.
 The pins are positioned in a pyramid-like formation, with the front row consisting of one pin, the second row of two pins, and so on.
 The bowler gets two chances, or rolls, to knock down all the pins.
 If all ten pins are knocked down in the first roll, it is called a strike.
 If it takes two rolls to knock down all the pins, it is called a spare.

 Bowling Pin Placement